jschrier/blog/_posts/2023-11-25-Novels-about-National-Laboratories.md

 ---
-Title: "Literature about National Laboratories"
+title: "Literature about National Laboratories"
-Date: 2023-11-25
+date: 2023-11-25
-Tags: literature reading science
+tags: literature reading science
 ---

 Campus novels about academic life are so common.
 But what about novels that are set at national laboratories (in which, the lab is itself a type of character)?  **A few good ones I have read...**